-- Students are required to formally request an Incomplete through submittal of the Incomplete Course Request form. - Successful course progress at the time of the request is required.
-Students unable to meet the revised assignment due dates must contact their professor for late submission approval. - Students should submit valid justification as to why the course could not be completed on schedule.
+- The student cannot have a grade of "I" from a previous term. - A request for an Incomplete is to be submitted prior to the end date of the course, during weeks six, seven, or eight.
+Students are required to formally request an incomplete through submittal of the Incomplete Course Request form. - As identified in the Incomplete Course Matrix, successful course progress at the time of the request is required.
+Students unable to meet the revised assignment due dates must contact their professor for late submission approval. - The student must submit valid justification as to why the course could not be completed on schedule due to reasons beyond normal circumstances.
 Supporting documentation may be requested by the University.

-Students who meet qualification criteria must submit an Incomplete Course Request Form through the myCSU Student Portal.
+Students who meet qualification criteria may submit a through the myCSU Student Portal.
 Students are expected to set realistic goals and timelines to complete outstanding course assignments.
-The approval process may take up to three (3) business days.
+The approval process may take up to seventy-two (72) business hours.
 Students will be notified of the status of the request via email; the correspondence will denote approval or denial.
-Students who are unable to complete their course due to an extenuating life circumstance, may choose to review the Incomplete for Special Circumstances Policy.
+Students who do not meet qualifications for an Incomplete, due to an extenuating life circumstance, may choose to review the Incomplete for Special Circumstances Policy.